 I’m a research scientist with Technology, AI, Society, and Culture (TASC) within the Research Center for Responsible AI and Human-Centered Technology (RAI-HCT) at Google.
-I recently completed my Ph.D. in Technology & Social Behavior, a joint program in Computer Science and Communication at Northwestern University.
+I completed my Ph.D. in Technology & Social Behavior, a joint program in Computer Science and Communication at Northwestern University.
 My primary research probes the origins of social bias in data sets and its influence on algorithmic performance.
-Most recently, I have been exploring data annotation and the relationship between annotator positionality and the labels annotators produce in subjective tasks, such as sentiment annotation.
+Most recently, I have been exploring data annotation and the relationship between annotator positionality and the labels annotators produce in subjective tasks, such as hate speech annotation.
 I also explore approaches to involving members of underrepresented groups in the development and evaluation of data-driven systems.

 Before beginning my doctoral work, I worked in Accenture Labs developing virtual reality mobile applications and worked as a research assistant and virtual reality programmer studying social identity in the Virtual Human Interaction Lab with Jeremy Bailenson at Stanford University (VHIL).